Styyx1/Ruvaak-Readme/README.md

 Make sure you meet the requirements for the equipment you want to use.
 By default Ruvaak restricts certain equipments to specific skill levels.

-### Help, my gear broke

-If your equipment got damaged or destroyed, visit a blacksmith to temper it, or temper it yourself at the right crafting station for your equipment type.
-Feel free to set the rate of your equipment degradation as high/low as you like it in the ``Breakable Equipment MCM``

 ### TK Dodge Keybinds

 TK Dodge use an ini file to determine the dodge key.
 The ini file can be found within the mod ``TK Dodge - Gamepad`` and the available keys can be found [here](https://www.creationkit.com/index.php?title=Input_Script#DXScanCodes).
-It also uses the Sprint Key to dodge, in order to sprint, you need to press the key for longer than **0.3 seconds**
+It also uses the Sprint Key to dodge, in order to sprint, you need to press the key for longer than **0.3 seconds**.

 ### Power Attacks

 Power Attacks are performed with the help of [One Click Power Attack - OCPA](https://www.nexusmods.com/skyrimspecialedition/mods/60878) and the keybinds for it are set in its MCM.
 By default it uses the ``M4`` and ``M5`` key for kb&m and the ``LT (block)`` key for gamepad when mid attack.
-Check out the MCM to see the modifier keys to start your combo with power attacks
+Check out the MCM to see the modifier keys to start your combo with power attacks.

+***

 ### Help I can't open locks